 If you don’t get easily dizzy, you could climb the steps to the next to last top to get a great view of the city.

 Different events are held at the arena, each having a unique atmosphere.
-This link will show what events are in store.
 You could also pay a visit to the nearby Musée de la Romanité, which offers very interesting facts about Roman history.

 Escattes Adventure – The Adventure Path